Backend Engineering Mastery - Complete Article Series

 |---|---|---|---|---|

-After Part 4, you'll understand: What CAP really means, how to choose shard keys, leader election, and why distributed time is hard.
+After Part 4, you'll understand: What CAP really means (most people get it wrong), how to choose shard keys (this decision will haunt you), leader election, and why distributed time is harder than it should be.

 Part 5: Production Engineering (Articles 17-20)